-Parents' Evenings are provided for consultation between parents, staff and students so we strongly recommend that parents attend these evenings together with their son/daughter.
+Parents' Evenings, held regularly throughout all courses, are provided for consultation between parents, staff and students so we strongly recommend that parents and students attend these evenings together.
 The timetable of appointments is made by students with subject teachers and tutors.
 You will receive a letter of invitation prior to each event.